FAQs

 No. Indirect costs are part of NSF’s award to ASU.
 They are not part of ASU’s award to you, should your proposal be selected for an award.
 For additional guidance on preparing a budget, see the ‘Apply’ tab.

 Yes.
-Typical travel funds would be for the PI to travel to/from a research site(s), or to present research findings at a professional conference.
+Typical travel funds would be for the PI to travel to and from a research site(s), for room and board at the research site while data are being collected, or to present research findings at a professional conference.

 No. The proposal should be for research that you have not yet conducted, and for expenses not yet encumbered.